Maurizio Bevilacqua

-Maurizio Bevilacqua PC ([mauˈrittsjo beviˈlakkwa]; born June 1, 1960) is a Canadian politician who was mayor of Vaughan from 2010 to 2022.
+Maurizio Bevilacqua PC ([mauˈrittsjo beviˈlakkwa]; born June 1, 1960) is a Canadian politician who served as the 4th mayor of Vaughan from 2010 to 2022.
 He was a Liberal member of Parliament (MP) from 1988 to 2010 and was one of eleven candidates for the 2006 leadership contest, but dropped out of the race on August 14, 2006.
 He has been described in the media as a "right-of-centre, business friendly Liberal".

 He resigned his seat in the House of Commons of Canada and announced on September 3, 2010, that he would be a candidate for mayor of Vaughan.
 On October 25 he was elected mayor.

 Early life

 Born in Sulmona, Italy, he arrived in Canada in 1970 at the age of 10.
 As a youth, he attended Emery Collegiate and received a Bachelor of Arts from York University.
-He is also a graduate of Fordham University- The Jesuit University of New York City where he earned his Master of Arts degree.
 He has two children, Jean-Paul and Victoria.

 Politics

 He first got involved in party politics by working as a staffer for Sergio Marchi, and would later participate in student politics at York University.

 Initially elected in the 1988 election, he defeated the Progressive Conservative candidate by only 77 votes.
-Due to the closeness of the race, the results were voided by the courts, and a by-election was called for 1990.
+The results were voided by the courts, and a by-election was called for 1990.

-Bevilacqua won the 1990 by-election of York North by over 7,000 votes, despite a strong effort by the New Democratic Party.
+Bevilacqua won the 1990 by-election in York North by over 7,000 votes, despite a strong effort by the New Democratic Party.